david-wallace-croft/cargo-lambda-prototype/README.md

 - Test
   - Example URL: https://\[abc123].lambda-url.\[region].on.aws/?name=World

-## Undeploy Using Cargo-Lambda
+## Undeploy Using Cargo Lambda

-- It appears that Cargo-Lambda does not currently have an undeploy option
+- It appears that Cargo Lambda does not currently have an undeploy option
   - So you will need to undeploy using the AWS CLI
 - Get the Lambda function details
   - You will need the name of the role for the Lambda function in a later step